deepakdyadav/HelloWord/README.md

-# HelloWord Program in Python Programming Language
+# HelloWord Program in Python
-To Print DDSRY
+To Print String "DDSRY"